oconnorian3/recipesforu/README.md

  * Author's name and publish date viewable under title and image
  * Recipe content
  * Number of likes and comments, user can click on the heart to add a like
  * Option to edit/remove a post if the user created that post.
-When clicking delete the user is prompted with the message *Are you sure you want to delete the following recipe?* which helps prevent users mistakinly deleteing posts.
+When clicking delete the user is prompted with the message *Are you sure you want to delete the following recipe?* which helps prevent users mistakinly deleting posts.
  * Option to submit a comment and view other comments.
-Test must be added or else the comment will not submit.
+Text must be added or else the comment will not submit.

 ![](/images/post-view.png)

 **Contact US**

- * This is a simple form which allows user contact the site admins directly.
+ * This is a simple form which allows the user contact the site admins directly.
 The form will not submit unless all fields are filled out.
-THer email field requires a valid email.
+The email field requires a valid email.

 ![](/images/contact-us.png)